Alcachofraz/Xinada/README.md

 ## Setup

-To setup the plugin follow the steps:
+To properly setup the plugin follow these steps:

 1. Make sure you're using the **1.17** version of Minecraft;
 2. Put **xinada.jar** in your Spigot server plugins folder (**.../server_folder/plugins/**);